• About

 On our first trip to Ireland, we only had one week to explore, which meant fitting in as many activities in the most efficient manner possible.
 Since we were based in Dublin most of the week, we decided against renting a car.
 Instead, we booked a couple of day trips to help us see some of Ireland’s famous scenery.
 We chose the Northern Ireland day tour from Dublin with Wild Rover and couldn’t have been more pleased!

-The Northern Ireland tour with Wild Rover takes you from Dublin to Belfast, where you’ll have the choice of going on Political Black Taxi Tour or a self-guided experience at the Titanic Museum.
+The Northern Ireland tour with Wild Rover takes you from Dublin to Belfast, where you’ll have the choice of going on a Political Black Taxi Tour or a self-guided experience at the Titanic Museum.
 From there, it’s out to the Antrim Coast to see Dunluce Castle and the famous Giant’s Causeway.
 It’s a long but worthwhile day filled with history and some amazing scenery!

 In this post, you’ll find details on our itinerary and all the stops we made, plus helpful tips on everything you need to know about taking this same (or similar) bus tour yourself.